 \textbf{Challenges and Related Work.} In order to successfully deploy FL in communication networks, lots of challenges should be addressed.
 These include: the computing capabilities of the clients; the communication overhead between the clients and the parameter server; and the system heterogeneity, whether in the clients' communication channels or their data statistics.

-Due to the resource-constrained capabilities of the clients and the limited channel bandwidth, quantization, sparsification and compression are usually employed when the learning model size is too large \cite{bouzinis2022wireless, sattler2019robust}.
-Another concern is related to the limited available spectrum that hinders the simultaneous participation of all clients, and hence client scheduling and its consequences on the system's performance becomes crucial \cite{cho2021client,wang2022a,AoI}.
+One way to overcome the resource-constrained capabilities of clients and the limited channel bandwidth is to employ quantization, sparsification, and compression when the size of the learning model is too large\cite{bouzinis2022wireless, sattler2019robust}.
+Another challenge often addressed in the literature is related to the limited available spectrum that hinders the simultaneous participation of all clients.
+For that, client scheduling and its consequences on the system's performance becomes crucial \cite{cho2021client,wang2022a,AoI}.

-Among all challenges, communication remains to be the bottleneck issue, and various solutions have been proposed in the literature to mitigate it.
+Among all the challenges, communication remains to be the bottleneck issue, and various solutions have been proposed in the literature to mitigate it.
 One of these solutions is to conduct several local updates at the clients' side before communicating with the parameter server \cite{stich2018local,woodworth2020local,lin2018don,pmlr-v130-shokri-ghadikolaei21a}.
-Another solution is to introduce intermediate parameter servers, denoted local parameter servers (LPSs), between the clients and the (now) global parameter server (GPS).
-Such setting of FL is known in the literature as the {\it hierarchical} FL (HFL) setting \cite{wang2022demystifying}.
-The main advantage of having LPSs close to the clients is to reduce the latency and required energy to communicate with the GPS \cite{Hfl_kh}.
-In \cite{luo2020hfel}, a joint resource allocation and client association problem is formulated in an HFL setting, and then solved by an iterative algorithm.
-Reference \cite{wainakh2020enhancing} shows that HFL settings can also enhance data privacy.
-In these mentioned works, the authors analyze their systems while assuming a fixed number of local iterations and global communication rounds.
-In more realistic scenarios, however, the number of local iterations may vary from one global communication round to another depending on the dynamic nature of the (wireless) communication channel and the different computational capabilities of the edge devices.
-Moreover, the number of global communication rounds can also vary in case the training time is constrained.
-One scenario in which this is the case is when model training is conducted during non-congested periods of the network.
+Another solution is to introduce intermediate parameter servers, denoted as local parameter servers (LPSs), between the clients and the (now) global parameter server (GPS).
+Such setting of FL is known in the literature as the \it hierarchical FL (HFL) setting \cite{wang2022demystifying}.
+The main advantage of having LPSs close to clients is to reduce the latency and energy required to communicate with the GPS \cite{Hfl_kh}.
+In \cite{luo2020hfel}, a joint resource allocation and client association problem is formulated in an HFL setting and then solved by an iterative algorithm.
+Moreover, the authors in \cite{delay_aware_Nicolo} utilize the bottleneck time at the GPS by allowing the devices to perform extra local updates while they are waiting for the new global model from the GPS.
+To overcome the dispersion between the weights evaluated based on the latest global model and those at the stale model, the authors propose a linear global-local model combiner scheme to address this challenge.